-- Assistance from the MS-HCI director, MS-HCI Project Coordinator and MS-HCI Program Coordinator in finding GRA and GTA position, summer internships and full-time post-graduation jobs.
+- Assistance from the MS-HCI director, MS-HCI Project Coordinator and MS-HCI Program Coordinator in finding GRA and GTA positions, summer internships, and full-time post-graduation jobs.

 - Participation in Interactivity@GT, the annual student showcase and job fair for MS-HCI students.

 - Consideration for several annual awards (with honoraria), such as the best MS-HCI project award and the GVU Distinguished Masters Student Award.

 The School of Psychology does not offer an MS program.